JetP1ane/Affinis/README.md

 A Recurrent Neural Network SubDomain Discovery Tool

-Affinis aims to find potentially hidden or forgotten subdomains through the use of Natural Language Processing and the Keras LSTM RNN API.
+Affinis aims to find undiscovered or forgotten subdomains through the use of Natural Language Processing and the Keras LSTM RNN API.
 It will read in a file of already discovered subdomains for the target and generate its own list of potential subdomains the target may have.
 It then verifies the existence of those subdomains with a quick DNS lookup and will ultimately tell you if it has made any discoveries.